 (29) The University rules for Leave of Absence require that a student not be granted leave until they have completed at least one unit in their course of study with the University.

-(30) The rules require an application for Leave of Absence is to be made to the Director, Student Services.
+(30) The rules require an application for Leave of Absence is to be made to the Director Student Administration Services.

-(31) Regardless of the grounds for granting Leave of Absence by the University under its rules DIAC will only approve Leave of Absence on the basis of compassionate or compelling circumstances.
+(31) Regardless of the grounds for granting Leave of Absence by the University under its rules DIBP will only approve Leave of Absence on the basis of compassionate or compelling circumstances.

-(33) Students will normally be required by DIAC to leave Australia for the period of the Leave of Absence where it exceeds 28 days.
+(33) Students will normally be required by DIBP to leave Australia for the period of the Leave of Absence where it exceeds 28 days.

-(34) The Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE) approved Leave of Absence does not result in a visa being cancelled hence the student does not need to apply for a new visa on return to Australia after the Leave of Absence has expired.
+(34) The Department of Education approved Leave of Absence does not result in a visa being cancelled hence the student does not need to apply for a new visa on return to Australia after the Leave of Absence has expired.

 (35) Leave of Absence or exclusion from class will not be counted as absences for the purpose of estimating attendance where that is required e.g. the University's English Language Centres.